-The City of Spokane Valley is monitoring the coronavirus (COVID-19) pandemic to ensure helpful information is shared and necessary steps are taken to promote the safety of residents and employees. in addition to sharing information on its website, the city is utilizing Facebook and Twitter to provide updated information.
+The City of Spokane Valley is monitoring the coronavirus (COVID-19) pandemic to ensure helpful information is shared and necessary steps are taken to promote the safety of residents and employees.
+In addition to sharing information on this webpage, the city is utilizing Facebook and Twitter to provide updated news.

 Jan.
 5 - Gov. Inslee has released a new "roadmap to recovery" that outlines a regional approach to economic recovery based on four metrics.
 Metric calculations on Jan.
 8 will determine each region's phase, which will become effective on Jan.
 11.

 Community services and activities

 Spokane Valley restaurant takeout and delivery options